 Any good website is designed to maximise lead generation with prompts for visitors to submit their email address or chatbots used to qualify leads.
 If your website isn't designed to maximise leads you could be missing out on countless opportunities.

 The simple equation quality leads = potential sales is enough to answer that question.
 To give you a proper explanation it's still simple, generating quality traffic to your website results in higher conversion rates, increased engagement and more sales.

 Imagine what your sales team could accomplish if they could shave off how long it takes to close a deal and they had more prospects to talk to.
 What would it do for your business?

 Is Lead Generation Right For You?

 Lead generation isn't right for everyone.
-As important as attracting leads is, it's important to have the ability of following through with lead nurturing tactics to be able to close the sale.
+As important as attracting leads is, it's important to have the ability to follow through with lead nurturing tactics to be able to close the sale.
 If you're looking to grow your business, and your sales and marketing teams have the ability to coordinate efforts to not only attract your target audience but to close deals, then lead generation is for you!

-After all, what is the point of attracting leads and sales if you can't actually close them or at the very least follow up?
+After all, what is the point of attracting leads and sales if you can't actually close them or at the very least follow-up?
 Building relationships organically is the way to go if you lack the resources.
 But, be sure to conduct proper research and understand your target audience first.